menandmice/micetro_docs/guides/user-manual/console_actions.rst

 Accessing via the Object Browser
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. In the Object Browser, open the desired object category (e.g., DNS Zones, DNS Servers, etc.).
+1. In the *Object Browser*, open the desired object category (e.g., DNS Zones, DNS Servers, etc.).

 2. Locate the object for which you want to view the history.

-3. Right-click and, from the shortcut menu, select View History.
+3. Right-click and, from the shortcut menu, select :guilabel:`View History`.

 .. image:: ../../images/console-view-history.png
   :width: 90%
   :align: center

-The History window displays showing all the history for the selected object.
+The *History* window displays showing all the history for the selected object.

 .. image:: ../../images/console-view-history-results.png
   :width: 90%
   :align: center

-4. If you wish to query the results, click the plus sign (plus)  in the upper left corner of the dialog box.
+4. If you wish to query the results, click the :guilabel:`+` in the upper left corner of the dialog box.

-5. Following the directions under Accessing via the Menu Bar to enter the query information.
+5. Following the directions under :ref:`history-menu` to enter the query information.

 Exporting Search Results
 ^^^^^^^^^^^^^^^^^^^^^^^^